Neel-Raiyani/Auth-Profile-Manager/README.md

 # Auth-Profile-Manager
-## This is simple Express.js server that :
+## This is simple Express + TypeScript server that :
 - Registers a user and generate access token.
 - Login user and generate both access & refresh token.
 - Get current user(Me).